Fort Rouillé: Design

 A first-hand account of the fort describes it.
 "The fort of Toronto was at the end of the bay, on the side which is quite elevated and covered by flat rock so that vessels cannot approach within cannon shot.
 This fort or post was a square about 180 feet on a side externally with flanks of fifteen feet.
 The curtains formed the buildings of the fort.
 It was very well built, piece upon piece, but was only useful for trade.
 A league west of the fort is the mouth of the Toronto river, which is of considerable size.
-The river communicates with Lake Huron by a portage of 15 leagues, and is frequented by the Indians, who come from the north."
+The river communicates with Lake Huron by a portage of 15 leagues, and is frequented by the first nations, who come from the north."

 It was a small, palisaded fort with a bastion at each of its four corners.
 The 180 × 180 ft fort consisted of five buildings: a corps de garde, storeroom, barracks, blacksmithy, and a building for the officers.
 A drawing purported to date from 1749 shows the fort adjacent to Lake Ontario.
 Today the location is a hundred metres or so from the lake's current shoreline, which has been infilled.

 A wall surrounded the fort with an entrance to the south-facing Lake Ontario and a small road (chemin).
 Captain Gother Mann showed the layout in his map, "Plan of the Proposed Toronto Harbour," dated December 6, 1788.
 The map shows five buildings in the stockade as well as the bounds of the quadrangle enclosed by the palisades.